Lucas3oo/ots-sw-info-gradle-plugin/README.md

 They are in general fine to use if the software is hosted and not distributed.

 ## Release notes
+### 1.0.0-beta.10
+* Added configuration property to specify additional Gradle configuration scopes to search for dependencies.
+Default configuration `runtimeClasspath` from a Java project is searched.
+* Added two properties where additional dependency metadata can be specified.
+* Added  _Common Public License_  to weak copyleft licenses file.

 ### 1.0.0-beta.9
 * More robust against missing info in POM files for dependencies.
-* Added property for specify additional metadata for dependencies in case the POM is missing info.
+* Added configuration property to specify additional metadata for dependencies in case the POM is missing info.

 ### 1.0.0-beta.8
 * Possible to specify a policy for how old in terms of version a dependency is allowed to be.